pattyjk/Wigginton_et_al_2018_J_Environ_Qual/README.md

 # N-Cycling_Wastewater_Wigginton

-All the work flow of this project is done on a Linux-based machine using QIIME 1.9.1l and BLAST+.
+All the work flow of this project is done on a Linux-based machine using QIIME 1.9.1 (thus far).

 First, need to move all the files into the same folder so we can join the paired end reads.
 We'll use the find command paired with the copy command.
 The basic structure of this command is: